- Room 233

 Ph.D., Howard University, 2011

-Dr. Eguchi's research and teaching interests are in Critical Intercultural Communication Studies, GLBTQ (Gay-Lesbian-Bisexual-Transgender-Queer) Communication Studies, Critical Race Communication Studies, Asian/Pacific/American Communication studies, and Performance Studies.
+Dr. Eguchi's research and teaching interests are in Critical Intercultural Communication Studies, GLBTQ (Gay-Lesbian-Bisexual-Transgender-Queer) Communication Studies, Critical Race and Ethnic Studies, Asian/Pacific/American studies, and Performance Studies.

 Guided by critical race theory and queer of color critique, I am specifically interested in studying the following areas: Intersectional Queer/Trans* Politics of Race; Gender, Sexuality, and the Body; Desire, Intimacy, and Relationality; Representation, Visibility, and Popular Culture; Transnationalism, Diaspora, and Migration; and Performance and Critical/Cultural Methodologies

 The following questions guide my current research direction:

 - What culture-specific and text-specific nuances of “intersectional” knowledge are embedded in the material realities of LGBTQ (Lesbian-Gay-Bisexual-Transgender-Queer) people of color?